seanbreckenridge/exobrain/meta/README.md

 Parts of the dynamic feed/blog/projects pages are built using my [`pmark`](https://github.com/seanbreckenridge/pmark) script, which uses code blocks to generate markdown, from within the markdown itself.

 Since this is pretty unstructured, this does some tag validation on the meta pandoc tags (sometimes called 'yaml frontmatter'), using `$meta-json$` to make sure I'm not missing titles/dates for the markdown files.
-(See [pandoc notes](/shell/pandoc) and the `harden.go` file)
+(See [pandoc notes](/shell/pandoc) and the [`harden.go`](https://github.com/seanbreckenridge/exobrain/blob/master/harden.go) file)

 Some of those scripts have the external dependency of [`fd`](https://github.com/sharkdp/fd), [`entr`](https://eradman.com/entrproject/) and some python libs.
-Code at the top of `build` reports if any of the commands are missing, and `_harden_formatter` does the same for the python libraries.
+Code at the top of `build` reports if any of the commands are missing.

 ### Hosting